coldshrine/study-notes/books/designing-data-intensive-applications.md

 Often, leader-based replication is asynchronous.
 Writes are not guaranteed to be durable; the main advantage of this approach is that the leader can continue processing writes.

+Setting up new followers
+Copying data files from one node to another is typically not sufficient.

+Setting up a follower can usually be done without downtime.
+The process looks like:
+- Take a snapshot of the leader's database
+- Copy the snapshot to the follower node
+- Follower requests data changes that have happened since the snapshot was taken
+- Once the follower processes the backlog of data changes since the snapshot, it has caught up.